-Local photographer Norman Baynard (1908 – 1986) operated a commercial studio in Logan Heights for over 40 years where he documented the social, political and religious life of the San Diego’s African American community.
-From the 1940s through the 1970s, he photographed individual and group portraits, residences, businesses, street scenes, churches, weddings, sports, clubs, political and civic functions, funerals, Masonic/Eastern Star organizations, and Black Muslim groups.
-His large body of work constitutes a unique record of San Diego’s 20th-century African American community.
+Photographer Norman Baynard (1908 – 1986) operated a commercial studio in Logan Heights, a neighborhood in South San Diego, where for over 40 years he documented the social, political and religious life of the African American community.
+From 1939 through 1986, he photographed individual and group portraits, residences, businesses, churches, weddings, baptisms, parties, sports, clubs, political and civic functions, funerals, Masonic/Eastern Star organizations, and Black Muslim groups.
+As a businessman, it was probably not Mr. Baynard’s intention to create a unique records of African Americans in 20th century San Diego, but this is exactly what he did.

-Boxer, Muhammad Ali standing with group in front of Muhammad’s Mosque No. 8 in San Diego – 1967
+Boxer, Muhammad Ali with group, Muhammad’s Mosque No. 8 in San Diego – 1967

 Musicians in front of tree – Client: Willie Mitchell – c.
 1970